molily/molily.de/_posts/2020-11-21-testing-angular.md

 In the _Assert_ phase, we make two expectations again.
 Instead of verifying the return value, we make sure the caught error is an `Error` instance with a useful error message.
 Finally, we verify that the spy has been called with the right value, just like in the spec for the success case.

-Again, this is a plain JavaScript example to illustrate the usage of spies.
+Again, this is a plain TypeScript example to illustrate the usage of spies.
 Usually, an Angular Service does not use `fetch` directly but uses `HttpClient` instead.
 We will get to know testing this later (see [Testing a Service that sends HTTP requests](#testing-a-service-that-sends-http-requests)).

 <div class="book-sources" markdown="1">
 - [TodoService: Implementation and test code](https://github.com/9elements/angular-workshop/blob/master/src/app/services/todos-service.spec.ts)